Nancyiddy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-The eggs of the brood need to be an odd number
+ script that prints the result of the addition of 128 .